Brownian hitting distributions in space-time of bounded sets and the expected volume of Wiener sausage for Brownian bridges: The hitting distribution for a disc/ball

 \end{Thm} \v2

-Theorem \ref{thm2.3} asserts that the limit distribution is uniform on the sphere $\partial U(a)$ if $\x/t\to 0$, while it is distributed with a positive and continuous density function $g_{av}(\th)$ ($\th =\th(\xi)$) if $x/t\to v>0$.
-In the case when $x/t$ is unbounded, the situation becomes different: the weak limit concentrates at $a\be$ (see \cite{Ucal_b} for an exact asymptotic form of this case).
+Theorem \ref{thm2.3} asserts that the limit distribution is uniform on the sphere $\partial U(a)$ if $\x/t\to 0$, while it is distributed with a positive and continuous density function $g_{av}(\th_{\xi,\x})$ if $x/t\to v>0$.
+In the case when $x/t$ is unbounded, the situation becomes different: the weak limit concentrates at $a\x/x$ as one can infer from a result stated next.